Orange-OpenSource/hurl/docs/tutorial/debug-tips.md

 ...
 ```

-Lines beginning by `*` are debug info, lines that begin by `>` are HTTP request headers and lines that begin with
+Lines beginning with `*` are debug info, lines that begin with `>` are HTTP request headers and lines that begin with
 `<` are HTTP response headers.

 In verbose mode, HTTP request and response bodies are not displayed in the debug logs.
 If you need to inspect the